ditsing/ruaft/README.md

 The `kill()` method provides a clean way to gracefully shutdown a Ruaft instance.
 It notifies all threads and wait for all tasks to complete. `kill()` then checks if there are any panics or assertion failures during the execution.
 It panics the main thread if there is any error.
-Otherwise `kill()` is guaranteed to return, assuming there is no thread starvation.
+If there is no failure, `kill()` is guaranteed to return, assuming there is no thread starvation.

 ## Code Quality